Swetlanda/stay-safe-online/readme.md

 ### Navigation
 A simple and familar (but adaptive) navigation framework was used in order to ensure that children could move between the key elements of the site.

+## Agile methodology and principal
+* Agile methodology and principal was employed to design and develop the site.
+* KANBAN board for User stories, including Acceptance Criteria and Tasks

 <p align="right">(<a href="#readme-top">back to top</a>)</p>